 Challenges We Face In Sacramento

 The city council has been a joke, with respects to a concerted effort to bring substantial and equitable change to the city and all of its people.
 Our city is being gentrified at an alarming rate, and our city council is in bed with the organizations funding the impending doom.
-There are strong ties with developers, real estate agents and investors.
+There are strong ties with police associations, developers, real estate agents and investors.
 The mere fact of being homeless in Sacramento is a crime.
 Community members cannot feed unhoused folks without a permit, and sleeping outside is a criminalized.
 The pockets of our city council are filled with the money of police, correctional officers, and probation unions.
 It is plain to see who our city council works for and has allegiance to.

 What Black Lives Matter Sacramento has accomplished in a glance

 Since November of 2015, the mission of Black Lives Matter Sacramento has been to empower our local communities that have often been on the receiving end of injustice, inequality and disenfranchisement.
 Through education and action, it is our goal to intervene where Black lives are systematically and intentionally targeted for demise.
 We are committed to boldly challenging state-sanctioned violence within our city and against our community members.
 This fight includes but is not limited to standing against the displacement of people of color; the oppressive nature of politics, politicians and business, as usual, that values profit over basic human rights; and behaviors and excessive force associated with law enforcement that lead to mass incarceration, police brutality and death.
 At the end of the day, this work is about uniting communities and working with organizations while seeking equality and equity.
 We understand that People Power is one of the most powerful tools to combat systemic injustice.

 Justice For Sacramento

 While we have been a chapter we have seen the extremely high rate of police violence and often death.

 Lorenzo Cruz - Rocklin Police Department 2017